Bevan0/bevan-transfer/README.md

 **SECURITY WARNING: THIS PROGRAM SENDS FILES UNENCRYPTED THROUGH THE INTERNET!
 DO NOT SEND SENSITIVE FILES THROUGH IT.**

-Bevan Transfer is a simple CLI file transfer system written in Python for single files.
-It has no dependencies, other than Python 3 (latest version recommended).
+Bevan Transfer is a simple CLI file transfer system written in Python 3 for single files.
+It only requires the library Click to function.

 ## Installation